ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 I'm using Chef audit mode for the smoke testing.

 # Promotion

+Very important on safe deployment i.e. not deploying the latest all every environments

 Happens only to your enviornment cookbook.
 If you have multiple applications that are deployed to one server, you must have another application and